 Robert D. Graham has served as our vice president and general counsel since 2003.
-He has also served as Kronos Worldwide's executive vice president and general counsel since 2009 and its vice president and general counsel from prior to 2006 to 2009.
-Mr. Graham has served as TIMET's executive vice president since 2006 and its vice president from 2006 and prior years and executive vice president of CompX since May 2010.
+He has also served as Kronos Worldwide's executive vice president and general counsel since 2009 and its vice president and general counsel from prior to 2007 to 2009.
+Mr. Graham has served as TIMET's executive vice president since prior to 2007 and executive vice president of CompX since 2010.
 He has served as vice president of Contran and Valhi since 2002.

-Tim C. Hafer has served as our vice president and controller since 2006 and our director - finance and control from 2003 to 2006.
-He also served as Kronos Worldwide's vice president and controller since 2006 and its director - finance and control in 2006 and prior years.
+Tim C. Hafer has served as our and Kronos Worldwide's vice president and controller since 2006.
 Mr. Hafer has served in financial accounting positions with various companies related to Contran and Valhi since 1999.